veryjos/blog-content/Post/adding_online_ranks_to_win98_pinball/content.md

 First, we have to locate the subroutine that's **invoked when the the high-score list is opened**.

-Luckily, the "View Highscores" dialog enters its **own blocking event loop**.
+Luckily, the highscores dialog enters its **own blocking event loop**.
 This means that all we have to do is pause the program while the high-scores list is up, and peek up the call stack.

 ![View highscores](view_highscores.png)

 Yes, that's an **animated Snoop Dogg mouse cursor**.
 The computer club's Win98 PC is **very 90's**.

 We find a call to **ShowDialog**-- which we nuke into a trampoline that loads our custom frontend.
-The 0 passed to our subroutine indicates that we have no score to submit, and we only want to view.

 That lets us jump into **DLL-land**, which in-turn lets us block the game thread while we display the high score list!

 ## Hooking "Game Over"

 The last step is to **submit the player's score** when they lose-- so naturally, we need to be able to find the subroutine that runs when the player loses.

-We can use the same method as last time.
-Lose, submit a high score, pause the debugger while the dialog is open, and then look up the stack to find how we got there.

 ![Game over](game_over.jpg)